(888) 340-0089

 Charitable trusts often support endowments or long-term giving.
 If your mission centers on managing permanent funds or scholarships, this structure may provide the oversight and stability you need.

-Choosing Your Structure with Confidence
+Choosing Your Nonprofit Structure with Confidence

 Ginger Petrus